-Tristram is also a member of the School's Education Committee.
+Tristram is also a member of the School's Archives and Education Committees.

 Judith is a New Zealand born lawyer who practised in the City of London and has held a number of positions in public life including Leader of the City of London Corporation and Chairman of London & Partners.
 Her arts, cultural and educational roles have included being Chairman of The Royal Opera House, Trustee of the Imperial War Museum, Trustee of the Natural History Museum, Commissioner of the Commonwealth War Graves Commission, Chairman of the Independent Schools Council, Chairman of Birkbeck College and Chancellor of Bishop Grosseteste University.

-Judith is also Chair of the School's Overseas Committee and a member of the Education Committee.
+Judith is also a member of the Education Committee.

 Richard was educated at Westminster School from 1972-1975 and attended New College, Oxford from 1976-1979 where he obtained Honour Moderations in Mathematics and graduated with honours in Politics, Philosophy and Economics.

 He worked at James Capel & Co from 1985 to 1990, the HSBC Group from 1990 to 2003 and Odey Asset Management from 2003 to 2008.
 He is currently an Investment Director at Odey Wealth Management.
 He is married with three children.